 "You can be very... blunt, can't you, my Lord?"
 Lyle said with a wry smile.
 'He's right though, it's my own fault... and if he hadn't stopped me from buying a pair of daggers from the shop, I might have wasted my potential.
 Assuming he's correct with his 'feeling',' he thought.

 "I used to be one of the most likeable people you'd ever meet, but now I'm myself since I don't need to give a fuck about how society views me," Daz said emotionlessly while he hurried along.
 'I still can't believe how good at acting I was.
 I can just be myself now that the world isn't run by a huge metaphorical popularity contest.
 I wish Rimmy were here.
 He's the only person that understands me, really.
 Shame I needed to leave him at the base to look after the Richies...'
 Daz thought.

 "Talking about the shop, why did you choose precision and dexterity to spend most of your points on?"
 Daz asked with some mild interest as he identified Lyle's status again to think over the matter during his wait for an answer.

 |The owner of the store 'Smile like Lyle'.
 He has always loved his parents.
 However, they never returned his love and viewed him as a chess piece to continue the family business, which drove him to depression, and eventually, drugs.
 He managed to find independence with his own business in selling jewellery, but his habit of doing drugs had never left him.
 He has found a new goal to strive for during the harsh changes of the Apocalypse.|

-'It's so interesting how his loyalty stat increased even though he didn't spend points on it.
-I mean, it was barely two points of difference, but I wonder what other stats are hidden out there that can grow on their own?'
+'It's so interesting how his loyalty stat increased even though I didn't do anything special, but I wonder what other stats are hidden out there that can grow on their own?'
 Daz pondered while he continued walking.

 As the Lord, he could naturally feel the slight increase or decrease in loyalty even if the displayed value was a word and not a number like every other stat.